Privacy and Cybersecurity Fellowship

 What to Expect

-Fellows will work (virtually to start) out of the firm’s Chicago office and gain experience in an AmLaw 50 firm working with and learning from nationally recognized privacy attorneys, including a former U.S. Department of Homeland Security deputy general counsel, a lawyer who literally “wrote the book” on data breach, and award-winning privacy class action litigation practitioners, on an array of complex privacy and cybersecurity issues for major corporations.
+Fellows will work out of the firm’s Chicago office and gain experience in an AmLaw 50 firm working with and learning from nationally recognized privacy attorneys, including the lawyer who literally “wrote the book” on data breach, and award-winning privacy class action litigation practitioners, on an array of complex privacy and cybersecurity issues for major corporations.

 Who Should Apply

-The Fellowship is an 18-month program for attorneys who graduated from law school (or will have by June 2021), taken the bar exam (or will have by July 2021) and have a proven interest in a career in privacy and cybersecurity.
+The Fellowship begins in late 2022 and runs through December 2023.
+The program is designed for attorneys who graduated from law school (or will have by July 2022), have passed the Illinois bar exam (or those who are taking the July 2022 Illinois exam and will have passed before the 2022 Fellowship begins), and have a proven interest in a career in privacy and cybersecurity.

 Cover letter with proven interest in privacy and cybersecurity, resume, and law school transcript are required to apply.